nnnnnickel/Project-Link-Submission/README.md

 # Agentic Tarot Reader

-**This repository is for submissions to the AI Agents: Intensive Vibe Coding Capstone Project.**
+**This repository is for submissions to the Kaggle's AI Agents: Intensive Vibe Coding Capstone Project.**

 We built a Google ADK-compatible tarot reader with Gemini generator, GraphRAG parquet retrieval, JSON session memory, Skill.md guidance, and a local Web UI.